Nalmefene for Alcohol Addiction Treatment: How It Works, Uses, Dosage, Side Effects, Alternatives

 Should You Take Nalmefene If You’re Pregnant or Breastfeeding?

 No, nalmefene is not recommended for use during pregnancy or breastfeeding.
-Nalmefene is classified as FDA pregnancy category B, indicating that animal studies have not demonstrated fetal harm.
+Nalmefene is classified as an FDA pregnancy category B, indicating that animal studies have not demonstrated fetal harm.
 Therefore, nalmefene is used during pregnancy only if needed.
 Caution is advised when administering nalmefene to nursing women, as its effects on the breastfed child are unknown.

 Does Nalmefene Cause Dependence?

 No, nalmefene does not cause physical dependence and is not considered addictive.
 As an opioid receptor antagonist, it blocks the effects of opioids without producing euphoria or reinforcing behaviors associated with addiction.
 However, psychological dependence is possible if individuals misuse nalmefene outside prescribed guidelines.
-A study “Effectiveness of public health programs for decreasing alcohol consumption” by Susan Kelly-Weeder, et al. 2011, has demonstrated its efficacy in reducing alcohol consumption without leading to dependence.

 Is Nalmefene Safe for Long-Term Use?